mzh99/MHCrypto/README.md

 # MHCrypto
-Some Crypto functions and utilities.
+Some basic crypto functions and utilities.

 Used initially for the cryptopals crypto challenges at: https://cryptopals.com/